Māori politics: Māori in mainstream parties

 When Māori MPs were first elected to Parliament, there were no formal political parties in New Zealand.
 After the Liberal Party was founded, however, it gained the support of a number of prominent Māori figures.
 The most prominent Māori to serve as a Liberal MP was Āpirana Ngata, who rose high within the Liberal Party's hierarchy.
-Ngata is said by many to be the most prominent Māori MP ever, and he is featured on New Zealand's fifty-dollar bill.
+Ngata is said by many to be the most prominent Māori MP ever, and he is featured on New Zealand's fifty-dollar note.
 The Liberal Party did not have an exclusive control of the Māori electorates, however – Maui Pomare, another prominent Māori politician, was a member of the conservative and rural Reform Party, as were Taurekareka Henare and Taite Te Tomo.
 The Young Māori Party supported political action, but it was not a formal party.

 In the 1930s, new movements began to arise in Māori politics.
 In particular, the Ratana church expanded its political participation, standing candidates for Parliament.
 In the 1935 election, Ratana won two of the four Māori electorates.
 The Ratana MPs did not remain independent for long, however – they quickly merged into the Labour Party, which they saw as best addressing Māori needs.
 By 1943, the Labour/Ratana alliance had won all four Māori electorates, establishing a pattern of dominance that many people thought was unbreakable.
 Among the most prominent Māori MPs in the Labour Party were Eruera Tirikatene, who was succeeded by his daughter, Whetu Tirikatene-Sullivan – both represented Southern Maori in Parliament for several decades.

 Despite Labour's dominance of the Māori vote, the National Party, Labour's main opponent, occasionally elected Māori MPs in general electorates.
 Ben Couch (Wairarapa) and Rex Austin (Awarua), were elected in 1975, the second and third Māori elected to a general seat (after Sir James Carroll in 1893).
 Winston Peters, elected to Tauranga in 1984 (he had previously stood for Northern Maori) is half Māori.